llambiel/letsecureme/content/2016-03-15-lets-encrypt-and-nginx-state-of-the-art-of-a-secure-web-deployment.md

     #!/bin/sh
     # This script renews all the Let's Encrypt certificates with a validity < 30 days

-    if ! letsencrypt renew > /var/log/letsencrypt/renew.log 2>&1 ; then
+    if ! certbot renew > /var/log/letsencrypt/renew.log 2>&1 ; then
         echo Automated renewal failed:
         cat /var/log/letsencrypt/renew.log
         exit 1